-Colin Burns is a Director in Shaw & Co's Debt Advisory team.
-In this article, he provides his advice to business owners who may be suffering financial pressure and be worried about breaching their covenants with their lenders.
+Colin Burns is a debt expert in our business fudning team.
+In this article, he provides his advice to business leaders who may be suffering financial pressure and be worried about breaching their covenants with lenders.

 "Few are clear about what to do if they breach a covenant or how their lender will react."